XxAcielxX/arch-plasma-install/README.md

 Save by hitting Ctrl+O then Enter, quit by hitting Ctrl+X.

 **:warning: - Did you follow the above steps?
-That section is MANDATORY**
+That section is MANDATORY.
+Additionally, any mistakes made can and will cause your Arch system to fail its boot sequence.**

 ### Final Step